projectcalico/calico/master/networking/mtu.md

 If you are using IP in IP and/or VXLAN for Calico overlay networking, set the tunnel MTU to match the value that you configured for the veth MTU.

-1. Edit `calico-config ConfigMap`.
-2. Update the MTU tunnel values for your environment.
+Edit `calico-config ConfigMap` with the MTU tunnel values for your environment.
 For example:

 ```
 # Set MTU for tunnel device used if ipip is enabled